w4ffl35/w4ffl35/README.md

 ---

 The following is a small sampling of things I have created.
 I've made much more than this over the last 20 years, and will continue to make more.

+Most of the things I've created throughout the years have been under NDA.

 As I dig through old code and find fun projects that I've worked on I will add those here, as well as anything new I choose to produce.